お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 Explore the Connectivity Example Codes

-Download the NXP IoT Toolbox for your smartphone
+Download the NXP IoT Toolbox for your Smartphone

 Build, Run and Debug Wireless Connectivity Examples